WHAT YOU SHOULD KNOW ABOUT Maier Law Group’s Role as an External Attorney Investigator

 You are honest with us and tell us the bad as well as the good.
 You give us a full sense of the facts and are willing to tell the truth in a court of law, a deposition, or mediation, even when it’s ostensibly harmful to do so.
 MLG does not believe that either of us needs to cut ethical corners to get strong results.

 You pay your bills on time.
 Maier Law Group has a policy of asking clients for a $7,500 initial retainer and will invoice clients two times a month, to be paid in full within 30 days .
+Please note that we cannot begin our investigation until the agreement has been signed and the retainer is paid in full.
 Please understand that we do this for expediency and so that we can attend to the business at hand, instead of chasing down payments.

 MLG will assess late fees of 2% after invoices are eight weeks overdue (measured by the date the invoice was sent out).
 MLG will increase by 2% the interest due on the bill every month that invoices are overdue.
 So, for example, an invoice that’s four months overdue will need to be paid with 4% interest.
 While late fees are never a pleasant practice to implement, please understand that we are a small firm and can be significantly impacted by lack of attention to outstanding invoices.